Cog-Creators/Red-DiscordBot/docs/framework_config.rst

     :py:meth:`Config.init_custom` **must** be called prior to using a custom group.

-Now lets use this custom group:
+Now let's use this custom group:

 .. code-block:: python